aitorfi/knowledge-base/_software-development/c-programming-language/typedef-keyword.md

 ### Primitive types

-In the following example we define *Age* as an alias for the `int` data type and we declare avariable using the alias.
+In the following example we define *Age* as an alias for the `int` data type and we declare a variable using the alias.
 The only thing that changes here is the readability of the code.

 ```c
 typedef int Age;